Specie's Page Water Fowl - Mute Swans

 The Manky Mallard:

-In most places they seem quite comfortable with human a presence around, and often come to people to be fed.
+Comment: In most places they seem quite comfortable with human a presence around, and often come to people to be fed.
 Often they they squabble between themselves, and quite aggressively bully smaller water fowl out of the way.
+Care should be taken when feeding swans and other wild fowl, the occasional individuals can some times be aggressive.
+There are two variants of the Mute Swan, the Royal variant is the main one in the UK.
+Polish variants have also been seen in the UK.
+Polish swans achieve their adult plumage at the age of six months, though are not fully grown at this age.

 (Gmelin 1789) (Gmelin 1789) (Gmelin 1789) (Gmelin 1789)